 PCB and Stencil

 The RS-485 module uses an SN65HVD72D transceiver from Texas Instruments.
-This is the same chip we use on the RS485 Pi expansion boards that we sell so that we can copy the schematic from the RS485 Pi with a few minor modifications like component sizes and 348R pull-up and pull-down resistors on the RS-485 bus.
+This is the same chip we use on the RS485 Pi development boards that we sell so that we can copy the schematic from the RS485 Pi with a few minor modifications like component sizes and 348R pull-up and pull-down resistors on the RS-485 bus.

 The temperature sensor uses an MCP9803-M/SN from Microchip.
 This is an I2C-based 12-bit digital temperature sensor that we have used on several other projects, so we have a good supply of the chips.